 This faster print time applies in two cases.
 For large, fully dense prints, where the print will fill up much of the platform, each layer is exposed faster than it would be if drawn out by a laser.
 For very small, finely detailed prints, it can be possible to swap out projector lenses according to the area of build volume, and consequently use a narrow amount of light to more quickly build small layers.

-Though faster, printing full volume with DLP introduces tradeoffs in resolution and surface finish, whether with large parts or sets of many smaller, finely detailed parts.
+Though faster, printing full volume with DLP 3D printers introduce tradeoffs in resolution and surface finish, whether with large parts or sets of many smaller, finely detailed parts.

 Read more about the difference between resolution and minimum feature size, understanding X-Y resolution, and understanding Z resolution.

-DLP resolution depends on the projector, which defines how many pixels/voxels are available.
+DLP 3D printers' resolution depends on the projector, which defines how many pixels/voxels are available.
 For example, full HD is 1080p.

 The projector in a DLP 3D printer must be focused to an image size in order to achieve a given X-Y resolution.
 When small pixels are desired, this constrains the overall build area by shrinking the entire image.
 That is, a detailed print on a DLP printer must only use a fraction of the overall build area, and large models can only print at a coarse resolution.